sst/guide/_examples/how-to-create-a-svelte-app-with-serverless.md

 ---
 layout: example
-title: How to create a SvelteJS app with serverless
+title: How to create a Svelte app with serverless
 date: 2021-10-15 00:00:00
 lang: en
-description: In this example we will look at how to use SvelteJS with a serverless API to create a simple click counter app.
+description: In this example we will look at how to use Svelte with a serverless API to create a simple click counter app.
 We'll be using the Serverless Stack Framework (SST) and the SST StaticSite construct to deploy our app to AWS S3 and CloudFront.
 repo: svelte-app
-ref: how-to-create-a-sveltejs-app-with-serverless
+ref: how-to-create-a-svelte-app-with-serverless
-comments_id: how-to-create-a-sveltejs-app-with-serverless/XXXX
+comments_id: how-to-create-a-svelte-app-with-serverless/XXXX
 ---

-In this example we will look at how to use [SvelteJS](https://svelte.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
-We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-sveltejs-site) construct to deploy our app to AWS.
+In this example we will look at how to use [Svelte](https://svelte.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
+We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) and the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-svelte-site) construct to deploy our app to AWS.

 ## Requirements